Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

-It should also be noted that in most cases of multi-unit systems, such as neuronal networks with neurons as the units, the absolute refractory period is not exactly the same for each unit.
-For instance, it may be randomly distributed so that each neuron has its own value of the absolute refractory period (e.g., see Fig. 2a in \cite{Avi13}).
-Alternatively, the absolute refractory period could be updated randomly after each event.
+In most cases of multi-unit systems, such as biological neuronal networks with neurons as the units, the absolute refractory period $\tau_{ref}$ is not exactly the same for each unit.
+For instance, it may be randomly distributed so that each neuron has its own value of $\tau_{ref}$ (e.g., see Fig. 2a in \cite{Avi13}).
+Alternatively, $\tau_{ref}$ may be updated randomly after every event \cite{Pet21}.
 Then increasing the variance of the refractory period distribution would apparently blur the damped oscillations.
-Solving this problem was beyond the scope of the present paper.
+Nevertheless, one can safely set the absolute refractory period as a positive constant value, same for all neurons, in the majority of neuronal network models without losing their main predictions.
+Therefore the obtained analytical results may be directly used as a simple test of correctness for the neuronal network models with stochastic spontaneous activity of single neurons, provided that the stochasticity mimics internal neuronal dynamics rather than incoming synaptic currents from some "external" neurons (e.g., see \cite{PRL93,PRE95,PRE98}, cf. \cite{Newh10}).
+Indeed, in the former case, one can approximate the probability of spontaneous spike generation as nearly time-independent, constant quantity.
+On the contrary, in the latter case, this probability may be essentially time-dependent, even for cortical neurons in the high-input regime, when they receive hundreds of excitatory synaptic inputs during each interspike interval \cite{SN1998,NRN2003,Kuhn2004}.
+Nevertheless, the obtained results may be still applicable for the stochastic firing-rate-based neuron models (e.g., \cite{JN2008,SRM1,SRM2}), where the neuronal dynamics are entirely described by a time-dependent probability of spike generation.
+It should also be mentioned that there exists a different type of stochasticity induced by the multilayer network structure \cite{Perc16,Perc17} and the results obtained in this paper are not directly applicable to this type.